edenreich/k8s-operator-generator/docs/operator/src/introduction.md

 Welcome to the K8S Operator Generator documentation.
 This project helps you generate Kubernetes Custom Resource Definitions (CRDs) and operators from a standard OpenAPI Specification using Rust.

-This project is in its early stages, so your contributions would be highly valuable.

 ## Table of Contents

 1. [Introduction](introduction.md)